• Skip to primary navigation

 squeezing an orange on raw pork

-• Add two teaspoons coarse salt, one teaspoon black pepper, one teaspoon cumin, and one teaspoon oregano.
+• Add two teaspoons of coarse salt, one teaspoon of black pepper, one teaspoon of cumin, and one teaspoon of oregano.
 Add the garlic and jalapeno and mix well.

 mixing other seasoning into bowl with raw carnitas

 • Prep a large crock pot with a good spray of PAM.
-Add the meat and cook on low for 5-6 hours and check the internal temperature.
-You're looking for 190° plus.
+Add the meat, cook on low for 5-6 hours, and check the internal temperature.
+You're looking for 190ยฐ plus.

 seasoned carnitas in a large crock pot

-• If doing the optional browning in the crock pot, remove enough liquid to leave about half the meat exposed.
+• Optional browning of a single layer of meat after reaching 190ยฐ+: remove enough liquid to leave about half the meat exposed.
 Save the removed liquid.
-Cook for one more hour with the top opened a little to vent moisture.
-Save all the juices for later.
+Cook for one more hour with the top opened a little to vent moisture.ย Save all the juices for later.

 large crock pot with lid set with some opening